I'm a black Scottish cyclops! They got more f[bleeeeeeeeeeeeeeeep]

 Lucinda: "A special BAFTA award for swearing in a documentary should be minted at once!"

-The Meet the Demomananimated short for Team Fortress 2.
+- The Meet the Demoman animated short.
 At one point the title character goes on a 3 second long swearing jag, all of which is bleeped out.
 Watch it here.